LtSnakePlissken/Q/docs/how-to-verify-q-constitution-hash.md

 As an example within this tutorial, let's assume you found the version `0x6e373b129fe2fd2e8ff0fa857df072d1324fda62e4b03ea4fb8431e3e15bcc1c` on the dashboard and downloaded the file `6e373b129fe2fd2e8ff0fa857df072d1324fda62e4b03ea4fb8431e3e15bcc1c.adoc` which corresponds to a Q constitution with SHA256 hash `6e373b129fe2fd2e8ff0fa857df072d1324fda62e4b03ea4fb8431e3e15bcc1c`.
 Please note that the prefix `0x` is added to the file name to get the identifier.

-## Verify the constitution version hash
+## Verify the Constitution Version Hash

 Using a console, go into the directory where the file is located.